-3) it is expected that required studies can be completed (e.g. that appropriate ITU-R Recommendations will be approved) prior to that conference;
+it is expected that required studies can be completed (e.g. that appropriate ITU-R Recommendations will be approved) prior to that conference;

+resources associated with the subject are kept within a range which is manageable for Member States and Sector Members, the Radiocommunication Bureau and ITU-R Study Groups and Conference Preparatory Meeting (CPM).

+3 Items that meet the requirements specified in section 2 of this Annex shall be included in the future conference agenda as standalone items, and shall not be included as separate issues under agenda item on which the Director of the Radiocommunication Bureau reports on the activities of the Radiocommunication Sector since WRC.

-4) resources associated with the subject are kept within a range which is manageable for Member States and Sector Members, the Radiocommunication Bureau and ITU-R Study Groups, Conference Preparatory Meeting (CPM) and the Special Committee.To the extent possible, agenda items arising from previous conferences, normally reflected in Resolutions, and which have been considered by two successive conferences, should not be considered, unless justified.
+4 To the extent possible, agenda items arising from previous conferences, normally reflected in Resolutions, and which have been considered by two successive conferences, should not be considered, unless justified.

-In addition, there may be issues that could be addressed through actions undertaken by a Radiocommunication Assembly, particularly those not involving amendments to the Radio Regulations.
+5 In addition, the issues that could be addressed through actions undertaken by a Radiocommunication Assembly, particularly those not involving amendments to the Radio Regulations should not be included in the agenda to the extent possible.

-In developing the conference agenda, efforts should be made to:
+6 In developing the conference agenda, efforts should be made to: